getsentry/sentry-ruby/docs/config.rst

     .. code-block:: ruby

-        config.excluded_exceptions = ['ActionController::RoutingError', 'ActiveRecord::RecordNotFound']
+        config.excluded_exceptions += ['ActionController::RoutingError', 'ActiveRecord::RecordNotFound']

     You can find the list of exceptions that are excluded by default in ``Raven::Configuration::IGNORE_DEFAULT``.
-Remember you'll be overriding those defaults by setting this configuration.
+It is suggested that you append to these defaults rather than overwrite them with ``=``.

 .. describe:: logger